ferrellsl/QuikGrid/README.md

 I initially looked for tools that would simply translate or convert the old HLP file into a CHM file, but I wasn't successful in finding anything that would work and Microsoft's HTML Workshop would continually crash every time I attempted to read the HLP file.
 So eventually I found an app that would de-compile the HLP file into its respective components (http://download.jgsoft.com/helpscribble/helpdc21.zip).
 I was then able to import these components into an application called HelpScribble (https://www.helpscribble.com/).
 HelpScribble took the de-compiled HLP file components and generated a working CHM file.
 Everyting imported just fine into HelpScribble except for the Index Links which I had to go through individually and manually rebuild.
 That was rather tedious and took the better part of 12 hours.

+I have since found an application called HelpNDoc (https://www.helpndoc.com/) that's free for personal use that will import HLP files and generate CHM with zero effort.

 The code has now been moved over to Visual Studio 2019 and I decided it was time to put this release on github as John and I are not young men anymore.
 We're both retired but I won't divulge our ages!
 LOL!

 KNOWN BUGS: